Archfx/rv32firmware/README.md

 }
 ```

-Actually do we need to have a main {  } function here.
-Actually where to start in a c code should be ackknowledge to the processor.
+Do we need to have a main {  } function here?
+Actually where to start in a c code should be acknowledged by the programmer to the processor.
 This should be implemented in assembly language.

 sample assembly code
 ```c